Employee loyalty is a long process that doesn’t happen by itself; it can be built or destroyed through actions.

 According to a poll, 59% of Americans reported that their managers never appreciated them.
 Yet, a study found that 66% of employees would rather quit their jobs if they felt unappreciated.

-This means that if you have a high turnover rate or are dealing with problematic employees, appreciation could be a powerful, cost-free tool to improve satisfaction and build loyalty.
+This means that if you have a high turnover rate or are dealing with underperforming employees, appreciation could be a powerful, cost-free tool to improve satisfaction and build loyalty.

 Even a small gesture, like a quick thank-you note, can make employees feel recognized and important.
-For example, I make it a habit to say “thank you” to my team, even for the small tasks they complete.
+For example, you can make it a habit to say “thank you” to your team, even for the small tasks they complete.

 Here is what you can do regularly: Recognize milestones such as work anniversaries, project completions, or sales goals with personalized messages or small rewards.
 Hosting virtual or in-person team-building activities to celebrate these achievements can make employees feel appreciated.